jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

 ### 31 Deregistration of charitable entity from register
 (1) An entity is deregistered as a charitable entity if it is removed from the register.
+(1A) The chief executive may recommend to the Board that an entity be deregistered as a charitable entity if the chief executive is satisfied that there are grounds under section 32 for the charity to be removed from the register.
 (2) An entity is removed from the register if the Board directs that a notice be registered in the register that— (a) states that the entity is removed from the register; and (b) states the date on which the removal is effective.
 (3) The entity ceases to be a charitable entity on the date referred to in subsection (2)﻿(b).
-(4) The Board may, if it has removed an entity from the register, make either or both of the following orders:
-  (a) an order that an application for the re-registration of the entity as a charitable entity must not be made before the expiry of a specified period:
+(4) The Board may, if it has removed an entity from the register, make an order that an application for the re-registration of the entity as a charitable entity must not be made before the expiry of a specified period.
-  (b) an order disqualifying an officer of the entity from being an officer of a charitable entity for a specified period that does not exceed 5 years.
+(5) If the Board directs a notice under subsection (2) to be registered, it must, as soon as practicable, publish the following on a publicly accessible Internet site maintained by or on behalf of the Board:
+  (a) the notice; and
+  (b) the reasons for the notice; and
+  (c) any order made under subsection (4).

 ### 32 Grounds for removal from register
 (1) The Board may direct that an entity be removed from the register if—